 Skip to main content

 Relocation is the automatic migration of actors and grains from a node that has left the cluster to the remaining live nodes.
-When a node shuts down gracefully, its relocatable actors and grains are recreated on other nodes so the cluster remains available.
+Whether a node shuts down gracefully or crashes, its relocatable actors and grains are recreated on other nodes so the cluster remains available.

 When relocation happens